jhxyjhxy/jarn/README.md

-# naturequest
+# NatureQuest

 ## Welcome!
-We made naturequest with the goal of helping people get outside more.
+We made NatureQuest with the goal of helping people get outside more.
 Every day, a notification is sent out to users with a new challenge to take pictures with certain items outdoors.

 After taking your picture, see your what your friends did that day too!